banga/git-split-diffs/README.md

-# git-split-diffs (beta)
+# git-split-diffs

-> ⚠️ This package is currently in beta, please use it at your own risk.

-GitHub style split diffs in your terminal.
+GitHub style split diffs with syntax highlighting in your terminal.

 ![Screenshot of default theme](screenshots/default.png?raw=true)